rockerest/log/README.md

 - you will need to install the application dependencies and manipulate them as needed

-    Run these commands in your terminal:
+    Run this command in your terminal:
-    `npm install`
     `grunt setup`